WengHLL/java-periphery/README.md

 devices to be exposed to userspace for your Linux distribution and SBC model.
 Check each log in scripts directory to be sure there were no errors after running install.sh.
-* Since linux 4.8 the GPIO sysfs interface is deprecated.
+* Since linux 4.8 the GPIO sysfs interface is [deprecated](https://www.kernel.org/doc/html/latest/admin-guide/gpio/sysfs.html).
 Userspace should use the character device instead.
 * I have tested NanoPi Duo v1.1 for 32 bit and NanoPi Neo 2 Plus for 64 bit using the latest Armbian release.
 The ability to switch seemlessly between 32 and 64 bit platforms gives you a wide range of SBC choices.
-I'm currently testing with Ubuntu 20.04 LTS Focal Fossa using 5.6 kernel.
+I'm currently testing with Ubuntu 20.04 LTS Focal Fossa using 5.9 kernel.

 ## Armbian and built in buttons
 On the NanoPi Duo the built in button causes it to shutdown by default.
 You can